watermarkchurch/lunchandlearn/01_tsc/README.md

 ## Compiling Typescript

-You'll need the Typescript compiler, which you can install using node:
+You'll need the Typescript compiler, which you can install using node.
+Ensure you get at least version 2.0
 ```
-npm install -g tsc
+npm install -g typescript
 ```

 Then you run it on the typescript file to produce a javascript file: